ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 determine how, or whether, structured error information is used, displayed, or acted upon.

-SDE (Structured DNS Error): An EDNS(0) option indicating support for structured encoding of the EXTRA-TEXT field.
+Structured DNS Error (SDE) is an EDNS(0) option indicating support for structured encoding of the EXTRA-TEXT field.

 # DNS Filtering Techniques and Their Limitations {#existing-techniques}